 - Related services, such as speech, occupational and physical therapies or social skills curriculum

 MGA does not provide educational or diagnostic testing.
-If it appears a child would benefit from these services, parents are encouraged to contact the Guidance Office.
+If it appears a child would benefit from these services, parents are encouraged to contact the College Counseling and Student Services Department.
 The Portland Public School District may also provide information about evaluation services.
 Any adjustments to a student’s academic program that are recommended by such an evaluation must be consistent with the criteria outlined and approved by the Individual Service Plan Team and the Portland Public School Coordinator for Private School Placement.

 Students with Diagnosed Disabilities: